ryrych/haxorz_10.15/README.md

 git show head~1:app/assets/javascripts/file.js
 ```

-Modify `~1` to get previous revisions
+Modify `~1` to get previous revisions.
 You don't have to start from `head`.
+Any
-Any valid Git hash like `e051eff~5` can be
+valid Git hash like `e051eff~5` can be used.
-used.

-You can even checkout to that file:
+You can even checkout that file:

 ```
 git checkout e051eff~1 app/assets/javascripts/file.js